Containers Are Just Linux process (or process tree).

 Primitive 2: Cgroups

+While namespaces isolate what a process can see.
 Cgroups control how much of the machine a process can consume.

 That includes things like: